Analysis | Cancel culture blends into victim culture

 Important to our broader point is that Republicans say “cancel culture” is something threatening specifically to conservatives.

-Eighty-one percent of Republicans who view “cancel culture” as a very serious problem say that conservatives are more likely to be negatively affected by it.
+Eighty-one percent of Republicans familiar with the term who view “cancel culture” as a very serious problem say that conservatives are more likely to be negatively affected by it.

 The reason is obvious.
-“Cancel culture” is a concept predicated on categorizing particular views as verboten, and those views are often ones which overlap with a sense that Whites and men are imperiled.
-This is by no means always true; some concern about “cancel culture” also derives from social-media bans which are frequently predicated on toxic behavior.
-But it’s often the case that the concern expressed as part of the backlash to the perceived phenomenon is the same concern which Trump expressed to applause during the first Republican primary debate in August 2015: his obnoxious comments about women were simply a mark that he wouldn’t be beholden to a. “politically correct” worldview.
+“Cancel culture” is a concept predicated on categorizing particular views as verboten, and those views are often ones that overlap with a sense that Whites and men are imperiled.
+This is by no means always true; some concern about “cancel culture” also derives from social media bans, which are frequently predicated on toxic behavior.
+But it’s often the case that the concern expressed as part of the backlash to the perceived phenomenon is the same concern that Trump expressed to applause during the first Republican primary debate in August 2015: His obnoxious comments about women were simply a mark that he wouldn’t be beholden to a “politically correct” worldview.

 It’s easy to pick out examples of times that public backlash to comments has seemed excessive as a way to cast social ostracization as dangerous and snowballing.
 Sometimes these examples suffer from McDonald’s-coffee-lawsuit levels of misunderstanding the scale of the incident.
 Sometimes corporations wary of public-opinion firestorms have reacted more defensively than one would expect.
 Sometimes the crowd has simply been wrong and the backlash undeserved.
 Identifying examples of these categories is left as an exercise for the reader not to be derailed into ancillary debates.

 But it is important to recognize the broader context for the movement.
 The emergence of Black Lives Matter in 2014 is in part a function of the ubiquity of smartphones, allowing people to document injustices that often happened in the shadows.
 That documentation spurred accountability and increased awareness.
 A newly visible culture of accountability expanded into broader and hazier questions of structural racism and sexism.
 The questions were always there; now, they have a larger and more receptive audience.
-So we get a backlash, manifested in concerns about reverse racism, or the perceived oppression of Whites or other groups.
+So we get a backlash, manifested in concerns about the perceived oppression of Whites or other groups.
 In some cases, people who had largely avoided criticism were suddenly being criticized on unfamiliar terms.

 Concern about “cancel culture” is an explicit manifestation of victimization by those who see themselves as a focus of questions about accountability and power.
 The message is that the cultural elites, including the media, are trying to silence opposing views.
 But it’s often a convenient claim, as when Sen. Josh Hawley (R-Mo.) parlayed the cancellation of a book deal into hours of media coverage centered on his plight — and a new book deal.